cdepillabout/testing-code-that-accesses-db-in-haskell/README.md

 about the application in question.

 The five projects are separated into two groups.
-Three of the projects are in the `without-db/` directory, and the other two projects are in the `with-db/` directory.
+Three of the projects are in the `without-db/` directory, and the other two projects are in the [`with-db/`](https://github.com/cdepillabout/testing-code-that-accesses-db-in-haskell/tree/master/with-db) directory.

 The three projects in the `without-db/` directory do not use a database in the tests.
-The two projects in the `with-db/` directory do access a database in the tests.
+The two projects in the [`with-db/`](https://github.com/cdepillabout/testing-code-that-accesses-db-in-haskell/tree/master/with-db) directory do access a database in the tests.

 ## `without-db/` directory

 There are three projects in the `without-db/` directory.
-These three projects do not use a database in the tests.
+These three projects do not connect to an actual database in the tests.
 This has the benefit of making the tests not dependent on a database.

 The three projects are as follows: